Enjoy Travel to Japan!

 Frequently Asked Questions

-A. A day trip isn’t impossible, but it can be riskier depending on ferry operations.
-For a first visit, staying one night is efficient—sea during the day, stars at night, then a loop around the island the next morning—while reducing travel stress.
-If you get seasick, getting a good night’s sleep the day before can help.
+A. A day trip is not impossible, but it comes with higher risk because everything depends on ferry operations.
+For a first visit, staying one night is more efficient, with the sea during the day, stargazing at night, and a full island circuit the next morning.
+It also reduces travel stress.

-A. Stars are easiest to see on nights with less moonlight, and choosing a day with stable weather is the basic approach.
-Winds can make it feel colder than expected, so even in summer, bringing a light jacket can make “waiting for the stars” more comfortable.
-With the strong sun, a hat and drinking water are essentials.
+A. The stars are easiest to see on nights with little moonlight, and choosing a day with stable weather is the basic rule.
+It can feel surprisingly chilly when the wind picks up, so even in summer, a light jacket makes waiting for the stars much more comfortable.

-A. Hateruma’s sea is very clear, but waves can strengthen suddenly depending on wind direction.
-On beaches without lifeguards, the rule is not to force yourself offshore; snorkel with at least two people and keep enough energy for the return.
-With the strong sun, a hat and drinking water are essentials.
+A. The sea around Hateruma Island is famous for its clarity, but waves can become stronger quickly depending on the wind direction.
+On beaches without supervision, the most important rule is not to push yourself too far offshore.
+If you snorkel, go with at least one other person and make sure to keep enough energy for the return.

 Nearby Recommended Spots